Risk Factors Dashboard

 We rely on our information technology systems to process, analyze and manage data to facilitate the purchase, manufacture, and distribution of our products, as well as to receive, process, bill and ship orders on a timely basis.
 A significant disruption or failure in the design, operation, security or support of our information technology systems could significantly disrupt our business.

-potential suppliers or customers.
-In addition, breaches of our security measures and the unauthorized dissemination of sensitive personal, proprietary or confidential information about us, our business partners or other third parties could expose us to significant potential liability and reputational harm.
-As threats related to cyber attacks develop and grow, we may also find it necessary to make further investments to protect our data and infrastructure, which may impact our profitability.
+grow, we may also find it necessary to make further investments to protect our data and infrastructure, which may impact our profitability.
 As a global enterprise, we could also be negatively impacted by existing and proposed laws and regulations, as well as government policies and practices related to cybersecurity, privacy, data localization and data protection.

-Our products may be found to be defective or our services performed may result in equipment or product damage and, as a result, warranty and/or product liability claims may be asserted against us.
+Our products may be found to be defective, or our services performed may result in equipment or product damage and, as a result, warranty and/or product liability claims may be asserted against us.

 Substantial defaults by our customers on our accounts receivable or the loss of significant customers could have a significant negative impact on our business.

 We extend credit to our customers.
 The failure of a significant customer or a significant group of customers to timely pay all amounts due could have a material adverse effect on our financial condition and results of operations.
 The extension of credit involves considerable judgment and is based on management’s evaluation of factors that include such things as a customer’s financial condition, payment history and the availability of collateral to secure customers’ receivables.
+The risks associated with extending credit to our customers could be exacerbated by economic weakness and market disruption.

 Failure to successfully implement our growth initiatives, or failure to realize the benefits expected from these initiatives if implemented, may create ongoing operating losses or otherwise adversely affect our business, operating results and financial condition.

-As part of our growth strategy, our intent is to acquire additional businesses or assets.
 We may not be able to identify attractive acquisition candidates or complete the acquisition of identified candidates at favorable prices and upon advantageous terms.
 Also, acquisitions are accompanied by risks, such as potential exposure to unknown liabilities and the possible loss of key employees and customers of the acquired business.
 In addition, we may not obtain the expected benefits or cost savings from acquisitions.
 Acquisitions are subject to risks associated with financing the acquisition, and integrating the operations, personnel and systems of the acquired businesses.
 If any of these risks materialize, they may result in disruptions to our business and the diversion of management time and attention, which could increase the costs of operating our existing or acquired businesses or negate the expected benefits of the acquisitions.

 Our revenues and gross profit margins depend significantly on global economic conditions, the demand for our products and services and the financial condition of our customers.
+Economic weakness and uncertainty have resulted in the past, and may result in the future, in decreased revenues and gross profit margins.
 Economic weakness and uncertainty have in the past, and may in the future, result in decreased revenues and gross profit margins.
 Economic uncertainty also makes it more difficult for us to forecast overall supply and demand with a great deal of confidence.
 Financial turmoil affecting the banking system and financial markets could result in tighter credit markets and lower levels of liquidity in some financial markets.
 The effects of a tightened credit environment could include the insolvency of key vendors or their inability to obtain credit to finance development and/or manufacture products resulting in product delays as well as the inability of customers to obtain credit to finance operations and/or customer insolvencies.
-Spending
+Spending and the timing thereof by our customers may have a significant impact on our results and, where such spending is delayed or canceled, it could have a material negative impact on our operating results.
+Current global economic conditions remain uncertain and challenging.
+Weakness in the markets in which we operate could negatively impact our revenue and operating expenses, and consequently have a material adverse effect on our business, financial condition and results of operations.
+There can be no assurance that we will continue recovery in the near future; nor is there any assurance that worldwide economic volatility will not continue or worsen.

 Our business and results of operations are subject to a broad range of uncertainties arising out of world and domestic events.